 The level of accumulated depreciation for infrastructure assets was determined based on the age of the asset and the useful life adopted by Council for the asset type.
-Estimated useful lives and residual values are disclosed in enter note number ???.
+Estimated useful lives and residual values are disclosed in note 3.4.